Jac-Zac/My-home-config/README.md

 <details>
 	<summary><strong>Firefox Configuration</strong></summary>

-> My firefox configuration allows me to browse the web with more freedom then ever before.
+> My Firefox configuration allows me to browse the web with more freedom then ever before.
 Furthermore use 1.1.1.1 as your DNS Server

 ### A possible good idea is to use: